 The time came when the office moved to new premises, and as with many animals Pringles didn't like that idea.
 After being taken in her carrier to the new site, she bolted and disappeared into nearby woods.
 She was missing for several weeks and was eventually found at the old office location.
-Now back where she belongs, 'She's well adjusted, well taken care of and she thinks she owns this trailer park,' says Sheriff Lee Foster.
-She has a collar with her own custom ID tag showing her name, although to her friends she's affectionately known as The Deputy Cat.
-Her duties are to greet people and give love (she's very friendly), and to keep out rodents, which she's very good at, having even seen off a possum near the car park.
+Back where she belonged, 'She's well adjusted, well taken care of and she thinks she owns this trailer park,' said Sheriff Lee Foster.
+She had a collar with her own custom ID tag showing her name, although to her friends she was affectionately known as The Deputy Cat.
+Her duties were to greet people and give love (she was very friendly), and to keep out rodents, which she was very good at, having even seen off a possum near the car park.

 If you'd like to comment please contact me,